wyseo10/assi1_circle_and_square/README.md

 <ROS2 assignment1>

-This package represents a ROS2 package that runs two turtlesim nodes, one drawing a circle and the other drawing a square.
+This package represents a ROS2 tutorial that runs two turtlesim nodes, one drawing a circle and the other drawing a square.

 ---